-As well as speaking to the class teacher, Mrs Grimes or Mrs Winch will provide you with an overview of your child’s learning (they are responsible for tracking the attainment and progress of all children in school) as well as talk about ways to support you and your child.
-They will treat all feedback sensitively and appropriately – your feedback is one of the ways we can keep getting better and better.
+As well as speaking to the class teacher, Mrs Clark will provide you with an overview of your child’s learning (they are responsible for tracking the attainment and progress of all children in school) as well as talk about ways to support you and your child.
+She will treat all feedback sensitively and appropriately – your feedback is one of the ways we can keep getting better and better.

 Put your views in writing

 Every year we send out a short survey for parents / carers.
 The surveys can be returned to us unnamed, if you’d prefer.